Deekshithadasari26/Unfriend-Diabetes/README.md

-# 🩺 Diabetes Assistant
+# 🩺 Unfriend-Diabetes

-**Diabetes Assistant** is a comprehensive, AI-powered health application designed to assist individuals in managing and understanding their diabetes more effectively.
+**Unfriend-Diabetes** is a comprehensive, AI-powered health application designed to assist individuals in managing and understanding their diabetes more effectively.
 With advanced features like voice and text input, image analysis, health tracking, and AI-generated insights, this app empowers users to take control of their health data in a secure and user-friendly environment.

 ---